Skip to main content Skip to home page

 Pelvic fractures

-Includes fractures of the hip (this is the ball part of the hip joint), sacrum, and coccyx (tail bone).
+Includes hip fractures (this is the ball part of the hip joint), sacrum, and coccyx (tail bone).

 Acetabulum fractures